 d.
 Cautions and ejections will be reported to the corresponding league.

 a.
 Both teams are responsible for turning in score cards signed by the referee.

 a.
 Teams in all divisions will receive awards for the championship teams and the runner up.

-b.
-The tournament utilizes a referee assignor that is currently certified by US Soccer Federation.
+c.
+The tournament utilizes a referee assignor that has a current 2022 certification through US Soccer Federation.

 a.
 In the case of conflicting uniform colors, the home team shall change their uniform to the referee’s approval.

 b.
 All games shall start with the home team choosing goal to attack and the visiting team receiving kick-off.
 All championship games will be started with a coin flip with choice of side going to the winner of the coin flip.

 15. Birth Year Registration Policy

 a.
 For the 2021-2022 Season the Tournament Offers the following age groups:

 i.
 8U (Born in 2014)